 Table of Contents

-We are in San Gil, the adventure capital of Colombia.
-I like to think of myself as the adventurous type: I enjoy a good thrill ride at a theme park, I like camping or whatever, and I even enjoy a bit of an adrenaline rush.
+I like to think of myself as the adventurous type: I attempt the odd hike or two, I enjoy a good thrill ride at a theme park, I like camping or whatever, and I even enjoy a bit of an adrenaline rush.
 “A bit” being the operative term, it turns out.

 During our week in San Gil we had gone paragliding – which was an absolute blast and actually quite relaxing – and white water rafting in level 1-2 rapids, which was fun but not, like, scary fun.
 So of course, during an adrenaline filled 10 minutes after our easy white water rafting adventure, we signed up for a level 5 white water rafting course, giggling to each other over our newfound bravado.